Look Twice before You Leap: A Rational Framework for Localized Adversarial Anonymization: Limitations

 \textbf{Evolving Adversarial Capabilities.} Our evaluation relies on DeepSeek-V3.2-Exp to simulate a powerful adversary.
 While this represents a current SOTA threat model, the landscape of LLM attacks is rapidly evolving.
 RLAA provides empirical defense, but we cannot theoretically guarantee immunity against future models with significantly stronger reasoning capabilities or attackers possessing extensive auxiliary background knowledge.

 \textbf{Lack of Provable Guarantees.} Unlike Differential Privacy (DP) mechanisms, RLAA does not provide mathematically provable privacy budgets ($\epsilon$).
-This is a known trade-off in LLM-based text anonymization: strictly enforcing DP often results in significant degradation of semantic readability and utility.
+This is a known trade-off in LLM-based text anonymization: DP methods often result in significant degradation of semantic readability and utility.
 Our approach prioritizes semantic preservation and empirical safety, positioning it as a pragmatic solution rather than a mathematically guaranteed one.